Passage of the Nile

 Gondar was the 17th- and 18th-century capital of Ethiopia.
 Founded by Emperor Fasilides around 1635, the city is famous for its stunning medieval castles and beautiful churches.
 This morning we explore this amazing UNESCO World Heritage-listed complex.
 In the afternoon we drive to the nearby Simien Mountains where canyons, gorges and soaring 4,000m peaks create a startling wilderness.
 In places the dramatic topography, dominated by basalt lava flows, is reminiscent of the Grand Canyon.

 Leaving Gondar, we head north and after three hours we reach the Metema border.
-After clearing immigration on both the Ethiopian and Sudanese sides we continue through to Khartoum to arrive in the late afternoon.
+After clearing immigration on both the Ethiopian and Sudanese sides we continue for 150 kilometres through to Gedaref where we stay overnight.

 Khartoum is the capital of Sudan and is located precisely where the Blue and White Niles merge.
 Today we visit this confluence of the two rivers before heading to the Presidential Palace where General Charles Gordon was beheaded in 1885.We also visit the stunning Archaeological Museum.
 In the afternoon we cross the White Nile to the suburb of Omdurman, which evokes a Middle Eastern atmosphere with its maze-like streets and huge Souq.

 Today we start our journey northward.
 Soon after leaving Khartoum we reach a desert area that is dotted with huge granite boulders that form part of the dramatic 6th Nile Cataract.
-Leaving the asphalt road behind, we make the short drive to Mussawarat.
-Located in a valley, the ruins, which date back to the 1st century AD – are crowned by the Great Enclosure with its astonishing elephant carvings.
 We then move further north towards Meroe.
 Suddenly a field of pyramids rises from the desert sands, many of them perfectly preserved: this is the Royal Necropolis of Meroe.
 These are the tombs of the kings and queens of the Meroitic Kingdom which ruled the area for nearly a thousand years.
 The Meroe pyramids, immediate cousins of the Egyptian pyramids, are distinctly Nubian in style, with narrow bases and steep angles on the sides.
 Built between 2,300 and 2,700 years ago, they feature decorative elements from the cultures of Pharaonic Egypt, Greece, and Rome.
 When the ancient Egyptians abandoned pyramids for hidden tombs, the Nubians continued to use their pyramids.
 Meroe became a UNESCO World Heritage Site in 2011 and yet, few tourists visit the site.
 Those who do, share these incomparable treasures with desert nomads who live their lives in a traditional way that has remained unchanged for centuries.
 For Millennia, sunrises and sunsets have lingered over these red, wind-sculpted sand dunes that encroach on this vast pyramid complex.

 Today we drive further north where we cross the Nile and enter the vast Bayuda Desert.
 This expanse of desert is etched by a loop, formed by the Nile between the 4th and the 6th Cataract, and distinguished by sharp, black basalt mountains – most of them volcanic and cone-shaped.
 They alternate with level pebble stretches and large valleys crossed by dry wadis where sparse vegetation clings to life.
-We cross the River Atbara, which is the last of the Nile’s tributaries, on its way to the Mediterranean.
-It also gives its name to the town which is now Sudan’s main rail hub.
-We pause to visit Atbara’s Railway Museum, where among the quietly rusting British-built steam locomotives is the train used by Lord Kitchener.
-We then cross a bridge over the Nile to reach Karima and our hotel, situated in a garden oasis on the right bank of the Nile.
+We then cross a bridge over the Nile to reach Karima and our hotel.

 Karima is a small and tranquil town close to the base of Jebel Barkal and south of the 4th Cataract.
 This area of the Nubian Desert is dominated by Jebel Barkal (meaning ‘holy mountain’ in Arabic) which can be seen from more than 40 kilometres away.
 This has been the theocratic heart of the Kingdom of Kush for more than a thousand years, and the monolithic red sandstone mountain of Jebel Barkal was considered to be the source of all creation and residence of the god Amun.
 After exploring the Jebel Barkal site we embark on our first cruise on the Nile River to El Kurru.
 These are the necropolises of the ancient capital, Napata that date back to the 7th century BC.
 They are the final resting place of Nubian King Tanwetamani and his mother, Queen Qalhata.
 Although there are dozens of tombs here, two in particular which have been excavated from the rock under partially collapsed pyramids, are wonderfully preserved.
 They are decorated with images of the Pharaoh and gods with multi-coloured hieroglyphic inscriptions.

 This morning we head for Kerma where we find ourselves within 400 kilometres of the Sudan/Egyptian border.
-Kerma is probably the oldest inhabited town in Africa and a place of vast historical importance which has supported continual human existence for 8000 to 10,000 years, reaching its peak around 1800 BC to 1600 BC, when it was capital of the Kingdom of Kush.
+Kerma is probably the oldest inhabited town in Africa and a place of vast historical importance which has supported continual human existence for 8,000 to 10,000 years, reaching its peak around 1800 BC to 1600 BC, when it was capital of the Kingdom of Kush.
 It was at this time that Kerma’s kings built two monumental mud-brick temples, known as deffufa; the oldest, and largest, mud-brick buildings on the continent.
-After our visit here we board a boat towards the 5th cataract to the amazing Nubian village of Tombos.
+In the afternoon we take a boat excursion to Tombos.

 This morning we depart for the Sudanese/Egyptian border travelling through the central Nubian area and the 3rd Nile Cataract, where we see many villages set among yellow sand dunes and palm trees.
 The houses are painted and decorated with flowers and colourful patterns and the people who live in the area speak a different language from the Arabs.
 By lunchtime we reach the border, and after completing formalities, cross into Egypt and continue on to Abu Simbel.

 This morning we join our convoy for the journey to Aswan and, on arrival, we visit the High Dam.
 Finished at the end of the 1960s, it is the second biggest dam ever built, while Lake Nasser is the largest man-made lake in the world.
-Later we visit a Nubian village.
+On arrival in Aswan we board our cruise ship Iberotel Crown Empress, our home for the next three nights.

 The outstanding attraction of Edfu is the Temple of Horus – considered to be the best-preserved temple in Egypt, and we make an early morning visit here.
 The origins of the temple date back to the Ptolemaic times, between 237 and 57 BC.
 The Temple of Horus seen today is the compilation of 180 years of construction, additions, and inscriptions and consists of elements of both Egyptian temples and Greek architecture.
 After our visit we continue sailing north to Luxor.